denver-clojurebridge/curriculum/outline/intro.md

 #### <button class="link" ng-model="block171" ng-click="block171=!block171">Details</button>

-> Type the following into your instarepl.
+> Type the following into your REPL.
 > When you assign a name to a value, that name is called a _symbol_.
 {: ng-show="block171" .description}